jason5ng32/MyIP/README.md

 * 🚏 **Proxy Rule Testing**: Test the rule settings of proxy software to ensure their correctness.
 * 🌐 **Global Latency Test**: Performe lantency tests on servers located in different regions around the world.
 * 📡 **MTR Test**: Perform MTR tests on servers located in different regions around the world.
+* 🔦 **DNS Resolver**: Performs DNS resolution of a domain name from multiple sources and obtains real-time resolution results that can be used for contamination determination.
 * 🌗 **Dark Mode**: Automatically toggles between dark and daylight modes based on system settings, with an option for manual switching.
 * 📱 **Minimalist Mode**: A mobile-optimized mode that shortens page length for quick access to essential information..
 * 🔍 **Search IP Information**: Provides a tool for querying information about any IP address.